 If you are limited on time or only want to visit a couple of wineries I would absolutely take a wine tour rather than rent a car or try another way to visit the wineries of Santorini.

 If you love your wine and are keen to explore I would suggest hiring a car for a day to visit wineries as well as experiencing at least one wine tour.
-This will allow you to visit a good number of wineries and to spend some time relaxing and genuinely enjoy Santorini wine.
+This will allow you to visit a good number of wineries and to spend some time relaxing and genuinely enjoying Santorini wine.

 How to buy some Santorini wine to take home

-Head to the minimarts in any of the towns and you’ll be able to pick up some more reasonable priced bottles of local wine although I can’t make any promises on the quality.
+Head to the minimarts in any of the towns and you’ll be able to pick up some more reasonable-priced bottles of local wine although I can’t make any promises on the quality.
 The best Santorini wines that I tried were all around the 30 euro per bottle mark which isn’t cheap.

 How to Get to Santorini

 Santorini has its own international airport.
 I flew from London Stansted with Jet 2 Holidays.
 Package holidays to Santorini are a fantastic option.
 Most flights to Santorini go through Athens but a package holiday provider like Jet 2 offers direct flights.

 The direct flight from London Stansted to Santorini was just over 3 and a half hours.
 Jet 2 Holidays also provides a transfer service.
 Our Jet 2 representative had us in our transfer within minutes of exiting customs and we arrived at our boutique hotel in Oia just over 20 minutes later.
 If you’re looking for holidays this summer check out Jet 2.